abiengc97/idl_assignment_Fall_2025/HW1/HW1P2/README.txt

 - **Model**: Model archtiecture description.
 Anything unique?
-Any specific architecture shapes or strategies?pyramind
+Any specific architecture shapes or strategies?pyramid
 - **Training Strategy**: optimizer + scheduler + loss function + any other unique ideas: retrained with checkpoint model_96.pth with lower lr
 - **Augmentations**: augmentations if used.
 If augmentations weren't used, then ignore: both are used with lower probability for augmentation
 - **Notebook Execution**: Any instructions required to run your notebook.